jacklorusso/astro-site/src/content/post/first-impressions-of-astro/index.md

 ## If you love Eleventy so much why don't you marry it?

-The real answer for why I didn't use Eleventy for this site is because curiousity got the best of me and I had to try the new shiny thing.
+The real answer for why I didn't use Eleventy for this site is because curiosity got the best of me and I had to try the new shiny thing.

 But also, Astro _is_ spiritually very similar to Eleventy.
-It makes a lot of the same tradeoffs, and I'm pleasantly surprised that after using it for the first time, I actually like it even more!
+It makes a lot of the same tradeoffs.
+I'm pleasantly surprised that after using it for the first time, I actually like it even more!

 ## I'm a convert

 I find the more opinionated design decisions to be refreshing, and they gel with me.
-I really like `.astro` files as they remind me of all the best parts of working with Vue (a minimal `.astro` file is just HTML — you can layer in scoped CSS and sprinkle JS as needed from there) _and_ React (JSX-like expressions), the two web frameworks I have the most experience in.
+I really like `.astro` files as they remind me of all the best parts of working with Vue (a minimal `.astro` file is just HTML — you can layer in scoped CSS and sprinkle JS as needed from there) _and_ React (JSX-like expressions), the two libraries/frameworks I have the most experience in.
 It just fits my preferences really well, and the project structure similarly fits like a glove with my mental models.
 I felt I was moving faster with Astro as a result.

 That said though, that's just what works for me — if you look at an `.astro` file and you aren't into it (have a look at [this guide](https://docs.astro.build/en/core-concepts/astro-syntax/) to get an idea) or you'd just rather use a different templating language, stop right there, turn around, and use Eleventy with your preferred tech.
 I don't think you'll be disappointed.